Caring for Your Indoor Plants

 - Lack of light

 Browning leaves are an indication of under or over watering.
+In this case browning will start at the base of the leaves and move up.

-Additionally, it could be a sign that there is not enough air circulation or humidity around the plant or its roots.
+It could also be a sign that there is not enough air circulation or humidity around the plant or its roots.
 Plants lose and gain water by osmosis through leaf tissue on a daily basis.
 Limited water, or access to water in too fast a fashion, means that some parts of the plant get water whilst others don’t.
 The tips of leaves are often the first to feel this “drought” of sorts.

 If you are experiencing browning leaves